apache/rocketmq-externals/README.md

 rocketmq-remoting-3.2.2.jar (path: $PROJECT_HOME/rocketmq-flume-sink/target/dependency)
 ```

-- Send test message to RocketMQ
+- Send some test message to RocketMQ

 - Execute the command and check the console output